 Road to OSCP

 I recently became an OSCP holder and wanted to share my experience of the process.
-It’s no doubt that OSCP is still the gold standard in the industry, and will most likely stay way for a looong time.
+It’s no doubt that OSCP is still the gold standard in the industry and will most likely stay way for a looong time.
 Knowing this and wanting to have a career in offensive security, obtaining OSCP has always been goal of mine.
-Since seriously starting in security more than 1 year ago, OSCP was one of those goals I had set out for myself, but knew it would be a long and hard journey before making it.
+Since seriously starting in security more than 1 year ago, OSCP was one of those goals I had set out for myself but knew it would be a tough journey.

-Before OSCP, I had already done a few practical certs, so I kinda knew what I was getting into.
-A few months prior to taking the course, I had passed the the CPTS from HackTheBox which I absolutely loved and can’t reccomend enough.
-I would even say if you’ve done the CPTS you are more than ready to take the OSCP without any extra prep, which is what I did (almost).
+Before OSCP, I had already done a few practical certs, so I kind of knew what I was getting into.
+A few months prior to taking the course, I had passed the CPTS from HackTheBox which I absolutely loved and can’t recommend enough.
+I would even say if you’ve done the CPTS, you are more than ready to take the OSCP without any extra prep, which is what I did (almost).

-During this time, I really focused on speed and tried to be as efficent as possible given the timeframe of OSCP.
+During this time, I really focused on speed and tried to be as efficient as possible given the timeframe of OSCP.
 I think I did around 40 Offsec boxes before being on the brink of going insane.
-Most of the boxes are braindead, and some will make you quesion your career path.
+Most of the boxes are braindead, but some will make you question your career path.
 I was around two months in of studying and still didn’t feel ready.

-The procorting process was pretty staight forward, maybe took an extra 30min to get all that setup.
-Throughout the exam I took a few breaks, mainly to use the restroom or get food.
+The proctoring process was straight forward, maybe took an extra 30min to get setup with the proctor.
+Throughout the exam I took a few breaks, mainly to use the bathroom or get food.

 I ended up getting enough points to pass within the first 5hrs of the exam.
 Once I had enough points I took an hour break to clear my head.
 Once back, due to my poor note taking skills I had to spend another 3hrs going back and collecting my screenshots for the report.